Esther Abrahams: Life in New South Wales

 In March 1809 Johnston went to England to defend himself against charges of mutiny.
 When law and order was reinstated, appointments and land grants made by the junta were annulled.
 Governor Lachlan Macquarie rejected the grant to George as "inadmissible".
 Johnston returned to Sydney in 1813 and despite having led the rebellion was allowed to keep his land.
 The grant to Esther was confirmed in 1813, and George received the 100 acres "Foveaux's Gift" in December 1813, to which was added 600 acres at Cabramatta on 10 June 1815 and 650 acres at Bankstown on 31 August 1819.

 While Johnston was in England for four years, Esther was left in charge of the estates.

-A year after his return to Sydney, on 12 November 1814, Johnston and Esther, who used the name Julia, married at St John's Church in Parramatta, with Rosanna and her husband, Isaac Nichols, acting as witnesses at the wedding.
+A year after his return to Sydney, on 12 November 1814, Johnston and Esther, married at St John's Church in Parramatta, with Rosanna and her husband, Isaac Nichols, acting as witnesses at the wedding.
 Isaac Nichols died on 9 November 1829.
 Their oldest son, George, who had considerable landholdings in his own right, died from a riding accident on 19 February 1820, unmarried, childless and intestate.
 Johnston died on 5 January 1823 and bequeathed to his wife "Esther Johnston or Julian" the estate of Annandale for her natural life.

 Shortly thereafter, disputes arose over the inheritance of the properties.
 Her son David had been left property of his own.
 However, Robert, who was to inherit Annandale on Esther's death, commenced court proceedings in March 1829 against her, to have her declared insane and incapable of running the Annandale properly.
 Esther put up a strong legal battle, producing many witnesses to prove she was of sound mind.
 Her refutation of the insanity claim was upheld; but trustees were nonetheless appointed to manage her affairs.
 Following the case, Esther went to live with David.